Skip to main content

 Install with Docker

-You can install Bag of words with a single docker command.
+You can install Bag of Words with a single docker command.
 By default, it will use SQLite as the database.
 You can also configure it to use PostgreSQL by passing BOW_DATABASE_URL environment variable.

 docker run --pull always -d -p 3000:3000 bagofwords/bagofwords